omega8cc/boa/docs/MIGRATE-XMASS.md

 ## Prerequisites

-- Both servers running identical Percona MySQL versions.
+- Both servers running identical Percona MySQL versions — series and patch level (both gated at `init`; see the requirement above).
 - Root SSH key access from source to target (set up via `xmass pre-mig`;
   the source also learns the target's SSH host key automatically).
 - BOA installed on target at the **same release** as source.
 This is an